photo/export-flickr/Readme.markdown

 Now you've got a bunch of text files.
 These can be fed into our import tool to transfer all of your photos into your OpenPhoto account.

 Don't worry, we'll have a nice web based GUI for all of this soon :).

+### Known issues

+1. Flickr allows multiple licenses but OpenPhoto does not.
+1. Flickr has machine tags, do we implement something similar?
+   * Proposal is to store them even if we don't do anything *special* with them
+1. Flickr has a place_id
+   * Proposal is to store it as a tag `flickr:place_id=xxxxxxx`
+1. Flickr has a woe_id (http://developer.yahoo.com/geo/geoplanet/guide/concepts.html)
+   * Proposal is to store it as a tag `geo:woe_id=xxxxxxx`
+   * Since it's not Flickr specific (maybe Yahoo! specific) store it as a geo attribute
+1. How to deal with contacts and groups?
+   * Proposal is to auto create two groups (friends and family) and add photos to the given group for permissions.
+The user can then add people to the group since we won't import the actual contacts.
+This way if a photo is to be shared with family, it still is once they add family members to their group.